Program Alumni and

 Notification of Application Status

 Notifications of whether an applicant has been accepted will be forwarded via e-mail during the week of July 1 to each individual who has submitted a complete application package (including a CV and proposal) for consideration.
+Please note that notification of application status is underway.

 should be addressed to firstname.lastname@example.org.